yfyuan01/zejiang-unsw.github.io/_pages/about.md

 * Development of [index-based drought insurance](https://doi.org/10.1108/AFR-02-2020-0020) for disaster risk transfer -->

 ## Publications
+* McQueen: a Benchmark for Multimodal Conversational Query Rewrite.
+**Yifei Yuan**, Chen Shi, Runze Wang, Liyi Chen, Feijun Jiang, Yuan You, and Wai Lam Proceedings of the 2022 Conference on Empirical Methods in Natural Language Processing. **(Full Paper, EMNLP 2022)**

 * Sentiment Analysis of Fashion Related Posts in Social Media.
 **Yifei Yuan** and Wai Lam.
 *Proceedings of the 15th ACM International Conference on Web Search and Data Mining, 2022.* **(Full Paper, WSDM 2022)**